lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 ![Connect to LUKSO L16 in Remix](/img/guides/remox-connect-l16.jpeg)

-After choosing the **CustomUniversalReceiverDelegate** contract in the *CONTRACT* section and deploying, you'll confirm the transaction and wait a few minutes till the contract is deployed on the network.
+After choosing the **CustomUniversalReceiverDelegate** contract in the *CONTRACT* section and deploying, you'll confirm the transaction and wait until the transaction is confirmed and the contract is deployed on the network.
 Once deployed you can copy the contract address to be used later when setting the address inside the storage.

 ![Deploy and Copy the address in Remix](/img/guides/remix-deploy-copy-address.jpeg)